CRHarriss/DVM-Testing/README.md

 # DVM-Testing
-Tes folder to store XML files for DVM Virtual Tables and Views export to SCM feature
+Test folder to store XML files for DVM Virtual Tables and Views export to SCM feature